 "Patrice gave an outstanding presentation on workplace happiness at the Rotary Club of Stoney Creek.
 It was informative and she was very engaging with the audience.
 I would love the opportunity to hear Patrice speak again and would recommend others attend her events.
 Thank you!"

 "Patrice is flexible and a pleasure to work with.
 She has a good working knowledge of Growth Mindset and knows how to get people thinking about it and applying it in their work."

 "The Characters Strengths workshop provided by Patrice to business program participants covered a lot of information, delivered in concise chunks that was easy to absorb.
-The structure was clear, logical and effective.
-The main benefits for the participants came from doing the character strengths survey, receiving feedback and interacting with Patrice and other participants.
-The training helped the business program participants to understand better their strengths related with their business vision and developed their confidence to use their strengths in implementing their entrepreneurial vision in developing their business. "
+Patrice's structure was clear, logical and effective.
+The main benefits for the participants came from doing the character strengths survey.
+The training helped the participants to understand their strengths, relate them with their business vision, and develop their confidence to their entrepreneurial vision."

 "I would like to thank you for your inspiring speech at the North York TESL Conference.
 I was picturing myself listening to your journey; going through separation and divorce, dealing with a child’s health issues while trying hard to support our students both in language proficiency and their emotional crises.
 It was a pleasure to meet you. "